Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Beam test results

 \subsubsection{Gamma cluster rate}

 The $\gamma$ cluster rate was measured for all the detectors with different absorption factors.
 This approach allows to assess the rate capabilities of each RPC at specific distances from the source.
 The $\gamma$ cluster rate is calculated using the data collected when no beam is present.
 The RPC response is sampled using a random trigger (a pulse sent to the DAQ modules with a given frequency) and, for each trigger, the data is grouped in clusters (i.e. a $\gamma$ can lead to an above-threshold signal on more than one adjacent strip).
 The number of $\gamma$ clusters is then counted and divided by the total acquisition time (5000 ns $\times$ number of random triggers) multiplied by the detector active area (to get a measure in Hz/cm$^{2}$).
-Figure \ref{fig:rates2mm} shows the $\gamma$ cluster rates for the ALICE and EP-DT detectors (both featuring a gas gap thickness of 2~mm and located at 6 and 3~m from the source respectively) for all the tested gas mixtures.
-The results show similar rates measured by both detectors.
-The ALICE detector registered lower rates compared to those observed with the EP-DT detector (for the same value of absorption factor), in agreement with the respective distance from the $\gamma$ source.
-The $\gamma$ rates measured for STD, ECO2, and ECO3 gas mixtures, with BARI-1p0 detector (located at $\approx$3~m from the source) are shown in figure \ref{fig:rates1mm}.
-The results in this case are comparable with the ones measured by EP-DT detector.
+It has to be noted that the absolute photon rate varies as $1/r^{2}$ (r is the distance from the source) but one needs to consider that the actual $\gamma$ rate measured by the RPCs is affected by other factors, such as the absorption of photons from other setups in front of a given RPC and the intrinsic $\gamma$ detection efficiency of each detector.
+For these reasons, one cannot expect to find the $1/r^{2}$ dependence only by looking at the measured $\gamma$ rate.
+Figure \ref{fig:rates2mm} shows the $\gamma$ cluster rates measured at the WP for the ALICE and BARI-1p0 detectors (located at 6 and 3~m from the source respectively).
+The values are in agreement with the different distances from the source and gap features of the two RPCs.